Skip to main content

 Our program provides instruction, research training, and clinical supervision to develop competencies and skills in the scientifically informed practice of clinical psychology.
 You will be trained to function independently as a research scientist and to use scientific evidence in all phases of developing and applying clinical services.

-Admissions
+Admissions Requirements

 • Bachelor's or master's degree (psychology degree not required)

-• Adequate preparation for graduate study in psychology recommended, including such courses as: introductory psychology, experimental psychology/research methods, and statistics/quantitative methods in psychology.
+• Adequate preparation for graduate study in psychology recommended, including such courses as: introductory psychology, experimental psychology/research methods, and statistics/quantitative methods in psychology

 • Applicants without recommended undergraduate psychology courses may apply, provided they have done outstanding work in related areas of study (completion of undergraduate courses after admission may be required)